steedos/help/en-us/workflow/form_fields.md

 - Selection field
   - Drop-down: User can only select one from preset options.
   - Select User: All space users will be displayed in options whether their accounts are valid or not.
-  - Select Dept.: All organization names in full path format will be displayed in options
+  - Select Dept.: All organization names in full path format will be displayed in options.
   - Checkbox: User can only select one from preset options.
   - Radio: User can select one or more from preset options.